cs161-staff/textbook/crypto/pki.md

 ## Man-in-the-middle Attacks

-Suppose Alice wants to communicate security with Bob over an insecure communication channel, but she doesn't know his public key (and he doesn't know hers).
+Suppose Alice wants to communicate securely with Bob over an insecure communication channel, but she doesn't know his public key (and he doesn't know hers).
 A naive strategy is that she could just send Bob a message asking him to send his public key, and accept whatever response she gets back (over the